Kevin Durant NBA Playoffs Player Props: Suns vs. Nuggets

-The Phoenix Suns, Kevin Durant included, will play at 10:00 PM on Tuesday versus the Denver Nuggets in the 2023 NBA Playoffs.
+Kevin Durant will hope to make a difference for the Phoenix Suns at 10:00 PM on Thursday versus the Denver Nuggets in the 2023 NBA Playoffs.

-If you'd like to place a bet on Durant's props, we break down his available ones, providing some stats and trends, below.
+Let's break down the prop bets available for Durant, using stats and trends to make good predictions.

 Kevin Durant Prop Bets vs. the Nuggets